Crocs' Shares Will Decline Further In The Coming Years

 Source: finviz.com

-As the competition got stronger and stronger, the revenues of Crox came under pressure.
+As the competition got stronger and stronger, the revenues of Crocs came under pressure.
 This has resulted in a negative cash flow and negative EPS for the last 3 years.
-During 2016 in the third quarter, Crox saw its revenue and adjusted earnings tumble down.
+During 2016, in the third quarter, Crocs saw its revenue and adjusted earnings tumble down.

-While there are investors who have been speculating on comeback scenario for Crox, we cannot see any arguments for this in their financials.
+While there are investors who have been speculating on a comeback scenario for Crocs, we cannot see any arguments for this in their financials.

-2. The competition has done better a job with their sales and earnings growth.
+2. The competition has done a better a job with their sales and earnings growth.
 Also the ROE of CROX is very poor compared to its major competitors.

 Source: finviz.com

 3. To make things even worse, the company faced patent litigation problems during 2016.
-In the past Crox had a patent on their flagship product, the clogged shoes.
-In 2012 the validity of this patent was challenged by a family-owned footwear company from Las Vegas.
+In the past, Crocs had a patent on their flagship product, the clogged shoes.
+In 2012, the validity of this patent was challenged by a family-owned footwear company from Las Vegas.
 The Patent Office rejected the patent claim for the second time in 2016.
-This means that other companies can manufacture and sell similar shoe types, further increasing the competition pressure on Crox.
+This means that other companies can manufacture and sell similar shoe types, further increasing the competition pressure on Crocs.

-Opportunity: We recommend Crox as a sell for 2017.
+Opportunity: We recommend Crocs as a sell for 2017.
 The company clearly has deteriorating fundamentals and cannot compete with the other major footwear companies.
-They have failed to innovate their product offer and to reach the same successes they have known years ago.
+They have failed to innovate their product offering and to reach the same successes they have known years ago.
 The recent rejection of their patent claim will drive their sales further down in the coming years.

 Source: finviz.com